camunda/camunda-docs/docs/self-managed/platform-deployment/troubleshooting.md

 Camunda Platform 8 Self-Managed can be accessed externally via different methods, one such method is the [combined Ingress setup](./helm-kubernetes/guides/ingress-setup.md#combined-ingress-setup).
 In that configuration, Camunda Identity is accessed using a specific path, configured by setting the contextPath variable, for example `https://camunda.example.com/identity`.

-However, for security reasons, Camunda Identity can be accessed via contextPath in secure mode only (HTTPS).
-If you want to use Camunda Identity with HTTP, then use [separate Ingress setup](./helm-kubernetes/guides/ingress-setup.md#combined-ingress-setup) (you still can use the rest of the applications like Operate, Optimize, etc, in combined setup).
+For security reasons, Camunda Identity requires secure access (HTTPS) when a `contextPath` is configured.
+If you want to use Camunda Identity with HTTP, please use a [separate Ingress setup](./helm-kubernetes/guides/ingress-setup.md#combined-ingress-setup) (applications such as Operate, Optimize, etc, can still be accessed in a combined setup).